07/07/10 - Added some photos and reports...

 Transport

-If transport is required by a participant they should not expect that it will be automatically available on the day, participants should consult with the Leader of the activity prior to the day if help is required.
-Car owners should also ensure their vehicle is road worthy and capable of completing the trip.
+It should not be expected that transport will automatically be available on the day.
+Participants should consult with the Leader of the activity prior to the day if help is required.
+Car owners should also ensure their vehicles are road worthy and capable of completing the trip.

 Weather

-The Mountain Devils walk in all sorts of weather conditions, a bit of rain or cold doesn't stop us.
+The Mountain Devils walk in all sorts of weather conditions, a bit of rain or cold does not stop us.
 But we don't walk when:

 We do trim our walking program back during the hotter months of Summer.
 During this time we generally reduce walk distances and gradings or have earlier start times.